Music marked "New!" in gold type is

 River.)
 College level with

 a duration of 5 minutes.
-Click on the cover
+Click on

 image to view a short sample from near the end of the piece.